ty4tw/MQTT-SN/Gateway/README.md

     3) root's password is root
     4) Login ID is "gw" and password is "gw".    xxx.xxx... is IP address DHCP assigned.
         $ ssh xxx.xxx.xxx.xxx -l gw -p 22022
-    5) execute ./TomyGatewayXBee.sh  for XBee
-               ./TomyGatewayUDP.sh   for UDP
+    5) TomyGateway is invoked automaticaly.

 How to connect XBee to Raspberry Pi